 - Consider mixing low-growing flowering plants such as red and white clover (which pollinators love) with your grass seed since clover is a nitrogen fixer.
 See our article on clover.

 - Consider if some parts of your lawn could be converted to meadows.

 Always pay attention to the soil!
 Your lawn needs nourishment.

-- In the spring, also remove the thatch or dead grass with a rake to help moisture and oxygen reach down to the roots.
+- In the spring, remove the built up thatch or dead grass with a rake to help moisture and oxygen reach down to the grasses’ roots.

-- Aerate (poke holes in) the lawn to loosen up compacted soil and allow oxygen, water, and nutrients to flow.
-You can use aeration shoes, golf shoes, a pitchfork, or a power aeration tool available at rental shops.
+- If you soil is hard and compacted, aerate (poke holes in) the lawn to loosen up soil and allow oxygen, water, and nutrients to flow.
+You can use aeration shoes, a pitchfork, or a power aeration tool available at rental shops.

 Fertilizing Your Lawn